![]() |

 While designed for big-boned Americans, the cabin is still relatively cramped, but I found driving for two days and a night would make one sufficiently tired to sprawl comfortably comatose over the central console.

-The standout memory is not from Sufferika, but France, where I was pushing a 350Z, painted in golden bronze like the one pictured, around the Arc de Troimphe in Paris.
+The standout memory is not from Sufferika, but France, where I was pushing a 350Z, painted in golden bronze like the one pictured, across the 300 or so busy lanes around the Arc de Troimphe in Paris.

 Literally pushing on my two feet, mind, fingers splayed as far as possible on the rear so as not to put dents in the back.
-This after a rather attractive lady had stalled and could not restart it.
+This after a rather attractive blond auntie had stalled in the inside lane and could not restart it.

-Being Paris, where my bourgeoisie Villion ancestors still like to remind the rich of the Guillotine, neither the three traffic polieste nor the road maintenance crew right next to the Nissan bothered to help the lady as she dammed up traffic.
+Being Paris, the armpit of Europe from where my bourgeoisie Villion ancestors escaped after all the fun with the guillotines, neither the three traffic polieste nor the road maintenance crew right next to the Nissan bothered to help the lady as she dammed up traffic.

 Me: "Pardon mademoiselle, parles vous Anglais?"